 The brutal bombing that took place on that day killed hundreds of people and was the first instance in the Spanish Civil War in which a defenseless city was attacked.
 Like countless others, Picasso opened his morning newspaper on April 27th to find images of the destruction of Guernica.
 Pictures and stories covering the event devastated the artist who was at that time already well-accustomed to living in Paris, the City of Light.

-Since Picasso was a dedicated leftist and the idea of war lingered in his mind ever since he was criticized for not fighting in the World War I, the bombing of Guernica struck him with particular force.
-After a few days of processing his emotions, he took to his studio on Rue des grands Augustins and began new sketches for the Republic’s commission.
+Since Picasso was a dedicated leftist and the idea of war lingered in his mind ever since he was criticized for not fighting in World War I, the bombing of Guernica struck him with a particular force.
+After a few days of processing his emotions, he took to his studio on Rue des Grands Augustins and began new sketches for the Republic's commission.

 Guernica is painted in oil and in monochrome colors of black, grey and white, a feature that further emphasizes the weight of the depicted event.
 The picture is full of symbols and its overall theme is one of suffering.
 The piece portrays a frenzied tangle of six human figures (four women, a man and a child), a horse and a bull.

 Everything transpires within a claustrophobic low-ceiling space found below an overhead lamp that appears to burst with brightness - this light bulb is believed to be a metaphor for the bombing as Spanish words for bombs and light bulbs sound fairly similar.

 Interestingly, hints of Picasso’s original composition remained in the completed painting as Pablo opted to keep the initial traces of interior that was supposed to represent an artist’s studio.